 - logging changes (sampling, truncation, encoding),

-- feature computation changes,
+- feature computation changes or training/serving skew,

 - upstream outages causing missingness or fallback logic.